Krystian Miś

-Krystian Miś (born 12 April 1996) is a Polish professional footballer who plays as a left-back for II liga club Pogoń Siedlce.
+Krystian Miś (born 12 April 1996) is a Polish professional footballer who plays as a left-back for I liga club Pogoń Siedlce.

 Career

 Piast Żmigród

 On 23 August 2019 it was confirmed, that Miś had joined Polish club MKS Piast Żmigród.

 Pogoń Siedlce

 On 5 August 2020, he signed a two-year contract with Pogoń Siedlce.
 After being a free agent for two months, on 1 September 2022 he rejoined Pogoń on a one-year deal.